ni/nimi-python/docs/nidmm/functions.rst

         Specifies the resolution of the measurement in digits.
 The driver sets the `Devices Overview <http://zone.ni.com/reference/en-XX/help/370384T-01/dmm/devices/>`__ for a
         list of valid ranges.
-The driver sets :py:data:`nidmm.Session.resolution_digits` attribute to this value.
+The driver sets :py:data:`nidmm.Session.resolution_digits` property to this value.
 This parameter is ignored when the **Range** parameter is set to :py:data:`~nidmm.NIDMM_VAL_AUTO_RANGE_ON` (-1.0) or :py:data:`~nidmm.NIDMM_VAL_AUTO_RANGE_ONCE` (-3.0).
 The default is 5½.